 - Google Analytics, a web analytics tool provider located in the United States, who we use to help us understand how users engage with the Platform.

-- MailChimp and SendGrid, an e-mail marketing service provider located in the United States, who we use to create and send e-mails and advertise our services.
+- Iterable and SendGrid, an e-mail marketing service provider located in the United States, who we use to create and send e-mails and advertise our services.

 - FreshDesk, a help desk provider located in the United States who we use for customer support.

 - Amazon AWS, a cloud services platform located in the United States, who we use for backend storage.

 - Hotjar is a technology service that helps us better understand our users experience and this enables us to build and maintain our service with user feedback.

 - In response to a subpoena or similar investigative demand, a court order, or a request for cooperation from a law enforcement or other government agency, including to meet national security or law enforcement requirements; to establish or exercise our legal rights; to defend against legal claims; or as otherwise required by law.
 In such cases, we may raise or waive any legal objection or right available to us.

 - When we believe disclosure is appropriate in connection with efforts to investigate, prevent, or take other action regarding illegal activity, suspected fraud or other wrongdoing; to protect and defend the rights, property or safety of our company, our users, our employees, or others; to comply with applicable law or cooperate with law enforcement; or to enforce our Platform terms and conditions or other agreements or policies.

 - In the event that we sell MyChronicPainTeam or MyHealthTeams we will disclose your data to the prospective buyer of such business or assets; or if we or substantially all of our assets are acquired by a third party, in which case information held by us about our users will be one of the transferred assets to that third party.